saces/SCGIPublisher/README.md

+# Freenet SCGI Publisher

-# Make freenet sites accessible in the general web via a whitelist.
+*Make freenet sites accessible in the general web via a whitelist.*

 ## How to build